hopin-team/module-federation-workshop/README.md

 🚨 Heads up 1.
 Even if you define the `host/webpack.config.js` and the `import` correctly you should still get this error `Uncaught TypeError: Cannot read property 'call' of undefined` in http://localhost:8887/.
 There is a non trivial issue, do you identify it?
 Hint, we need do add some async boundary somewhere so `webpack` has time to resolve the import.

 🚨 Heads up 2.
 When you fix the previous error you'll get a new one `Uncaught (in promise) TypeError: Cannot read property 'append' of null`.
 How do you fix it?
-Hint: you need to add something to `host/public/index.html`
+Hint: you need to add something in `host/public/index.html` to append the `chat`.